david-cortes/R-openblas-in-windows/README.md

 This is a short post illustrating how to easily get R for Windows to use OpenBLAS as the backend for linear algebra operations.

-Most tutorials out there are about building R itself with OpenBLAS from source which is very complex, but this is not necessary as long as one is willing to make the installation some 30-60mb heavier, which should not be a problem with today's hard disks.
+Most tutorials out there are about building R itself with OpenBLAS from source which is very complex, but this is not necessary as long as one is willing to make the installation some ~120mb heavier, which should not be a problem with today's hard disks.

+In short: R comes with two DLL files `Rblas.dll` and `Rlapack.dll`, containing functions from BLAS and LAPACK, respectively.
+These can be replaced with other DLL files implementing the same interfaces, such as `libopenblas.dll` or `libmkl_rt.dll`.
+This tutorial illustrates how to replace these files with OpenBLAS'es more optimized versions.

 ### What is OpenBLAS?